jcan37/jeffcannon/content/blog/less-impressed-more-involved.md

 **Less impressed.** Don’t overthink it.
 Don’t be a spectator.
 Let the past go.

-**More involved.** Be a participant.
+**More involved.** Participate.
 Be present.
 Continuously improve.
 Do work that inspires you.

 It’s okay to celebrate your wins and grieve your losses now and then, but don’t overindulge in these moments.
 If you linger, you can get stuck.